Theresa May: Myanmar

+May is the first British prime minister to visit Buenos Aires after the Falklands War.
 In November 2017, May said the actions of Myanmar Army and police against the Rohingya Muslim minority in Myanmar "looks like ethnic cleansing".
 According to May, "it is something for which the Burmese authorities – and especially the military – must take full responsibility."
 From the 2017 general election to December 2017, May suffered no defeats in whipped votes in the House of Commons.
 On 13 December 2017, May lost a vote on the EU Withdrawal Bill by 309 votes to 305, due to 11 Conservatives voting against the government, including Stephen Hammond who was then vice-chairman of the Conservative Party.

 Russia

 May accused Russia of "threatening the international order", "seeking to weaponise information" and "deploying its state-run media organisations to plant fake stories".
-She mentioned Russia's meddling in German federal election in 2017, after German government officials and security experts said there was no Russian interference.
+She further suggested the country had been meddling in the 2017 German federal election in contradiction of German government officials and security experts, who had dismissed the possibility.

+May's government accused Russia for orchestrating the poisoning of Sergei and Yulia Skripal.
+The UK's official assessment of this incident was supported by 28 other countries, who expelled an unprecedented total of 153 Russian diplomats.
+May said in the House of Commons on 12 March:

 China

 May promised to confront China on human rights but was praised in Communist Party-controlled media for "sidestepping" human rights in China during her first official visit to the country.
-The Global Times said: "For the Prime Minister, the losses outweigh the gains if she appeases the British media at the cost of the visit’s friendly atmosphere."
+The Global Times said: "For the Prime Minister, the losses outweigh the gains if she appeases the British media at the cost of the visit's friendly atmosphere."